 Your maths degree will qualify you to get into a graduate role or a postgraduate course in meteorology.
 Meteorologists also need to be team players and problem solvers.

 While it’s not for the faint-hearted, a teaching career is one of the most rewarding paths you can take.
 Your enthusiasm for maths can have a positive influence on the lives of young people, you’ll be able to communicate underlying mathematical concepts in creative ways.
 It’s not just about lessons and marking – your school community will benefit from your particular talents.
 With your enthusiasm you can even start a knitting club, a programming club or a choir.

 To become a qualified teacher you can either do a one-year PGCE course (PGDE in Scotland), or a take school based training route.
 Top companies such as TeachFirst offer enticing graduate programmes.

 Maths teachers are currently highly in demand, and you’ll be offered strong financial incentives to train.
 If you graduate with at least a 2:2 you can receive a bursary of £25,000 or a scholarship of £27,500 during your PGCE.

 The one thing standing against you is employers’ preconceptions.
 All university degrees develop a wide range of soft skills like problem-solving, teamwork and communication, and maths is no exception.
 You just have to prove it.
 Make sure you have concrete examples showing the skills you’ve developed, both from your degree and your extracurricular activities, and be prepared to do extra work to convince your interviewers you’re the right person for the job.
 Read our article on Boosting Your Employability to help you on your way.

 Bright Network is always here to support your career.
 As a member, we can offer tailored advice to help you discover what to do with your maths degree.
 Don’t hesitate to get in touch.
-Use the HELP / CHAT feature on the bottom of your screen to message us or give our membership team a call – 0203 011 1612.
+Drop us an email on firstname.lastname@example.org or give our membership team a call – 0203 011 1612.